mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 picking up, and deciphering the weak p-psion signal from a non-psionic.

-A psionic probe involves the direction of a very finely- defined beam of p-psions at a target's brain.
-These p- psions stimulate individual synapses in the target.
+A psionic probe involves the direction of a very finely-defined beam of p-psions at a target's brain.
+These p-psions stimulate individual synapses in the target.
 Secondary signals will then be generated in adjacent synapses (in a kind of “cascade effect”).
 The psionic then studies the p-psions produced by these secondary signals, to gain information.

 P-psions do interact with ordinary matter, but only slightly.
-The effect of ordinary walls is slight, but p- psions suffer more significant scattering and absorption when passing through superdense materials.
+The effect of ordinary walls is slight, but p-psions suffer more significant scattering and absorption when passing through superdense materials.
 Telepathy may sometimes be “fuzzy” through starship bulkheads.